taatuut/cleanpulse/README.md

 What is the total number of machines at Dummython company.

 4.
+CURL
+Based on analysis of a combined ranking of the metrics for the levels of dust, sticky stuff and odor at the machines, using the representing values in columns sri, dli and odi, determine top 3 of machines for all buildings and plants that need to be stopped for cleaning maintenance and create a curl POST request command to send the machine ids, and the estimated number of minutes the cleaning will take in json format to http://localhost:54322/ Provide the complete curl command as response.

+POST
+Based on analysis of a combined ranking of the metrics for the levels of dust, sticky stuff and odor at the machines, using the representing values in columns sri, dli and odi, determine top 3 of machines for all buildings and plants that need to be stopped for cleaning maintenance and create a POST request command to send the machine ids, and the estimated number of minutes the cleaning will take in json format to http://localhost:54322/ Do send the command and also provide the used command as response.

+GET
-Based on analysis of a combined ranking of the metrics for the levels of dust, sticky stuff and odor at the machines, using the representing values in columns sri, dli and odi, determine top 3 of machines for all buildings and plants that need to be stopped for cleaning maintenance and return the machine ids, and the estimated number of minutes the cleaning will take.
+Based on analysis of a combined ranking of the metrics for the levels of dust, sticky stuff and odor at the machines, using the representing values in columns sri, dli and odi, determine top 3 of machines for all buildings and plants that need to be stopped for cleaning maintenance and create a GET request command to send the machine ids, and the estimated number of minutes the cleaning will take as a url query string to http://localhost:54322/ Send the request and in the response provide the used request.

 The dummython company now is AI enabled.
 The AI agent determines Top 3 of machines that need to be cleaned and predicts number of minutes needed, so you can calculate impact on production/revenue.
 Use the analysis to predict which machines are likely to have the highest need for cleaning maintenance resources taking costs for energy, detergent, labour and revenue loss due to production impact into account.